-We created a consistent format called Action Briefs for each of the 41 identified drivers of change.
+To build Foresight Works, we created a consistent format called Action Briefs for each of the 41 identified drivers of change.
 On page one, there is a summary of the change driver, including a forecast on what it might mean to associations, and key uncertainties that cannot be predicted.
 Page two lists supporting trends that relate to that change driver.
 It has a section on data points from the environmental scanning process for research enthusiasts.
 Infographics are used so readers can easily absorb information.
 Page three moves onto strategic insight for associations: what could this change driver mean for your organization?
 How many years until we feel its impact?
 On page four, all of this information becomes actionable, and we provide some ideas on tangible next steps that can help you prepare for the change driver, and who might be most impacted.

 You may not get a board member or committee chair to read a book but I’m pretty darn sure you can get them to read four pages!